GeorgePanagiotakis14/Public-library-internship-Sparta/week-01/week-01-report.md

 # Week 1 – Overview: Development Stack

 During the first week of the internship, we set up the basic tools to create simple web applications.
-The goal was to build two small web servers (Python and PHP) and connect them with a database and a web server for a complete environment.
+The goal was to build two small web servers (Python and PHP) and connect them with a MySQL database and Apache HTTP Server to create a complete development environment.

 - **Python (Flask)**: Lightweight server for displaying messages and handling HTML templates (```localhost:5000```).